SyahrilDanial/Final-Project-Web-App/README.md

 ## Project Title : Online Game Rental

 ## INTRODUCTION
 As the project title suggests, this web application allows the user to rent video games online.
+There are many video games
+available for user to select from.
+The selection of video games can be varied based on the platform, whether it is an console
+exclusive and PC.
+The user need to create an account in order to rent video games available in the web app and each rent will
+be recorded in the web app to keep track with the rental expiration period and if the user didn't manage to give the game back
+before the rental expiration period, he or she will be fined accordingly.
 ## OBJECTIVE
 1. Can allow user to rent one kind of online games at the time.
 2. User can have experience to play various genre of games.